aptech/docs/docs/CR-svdusv.rst

 ----------------
 .. function:: svdusv(x)

-    :param x: NxP matrix or K-dimensional array where the last two dimensions are NxP, whose singular values are to be computed.
+    :param x: , whose singular values are to be computed.
-    :type x: TODO
+    :type x: NxP matrix or K-dimensional array where the last two dimensions are NxP

     :returns: u (*TODO*), NxN matrix or K-dimensional array where the last two dimensions are NxN, the left singular vectors of x.